-Here’s A Sweet Exclusive Discount On These Apple-Leather Vegan Shoes
+Here’s A Sweet Exclusive Discount On Apple-Leather Vegan Shoes

 Advertisement

 New-York based Sylven was founded in 2017 by Casey Dworkin, a 15-year veteran of the footwear and accessories industry.
-(If the mention of a sustaintable leather alternative has already sold you on the footwear brand, proceed straight to the brand’s website and plug in our exclusive discount code, REFINERY, for 15% off your Sylven purchase.)
+(If the mention of a sustainable leather alternative has already sold you on the footwear brand, proceed straight to the brand’s website and plug in our exclusive discount code, REFINERY, for 15% off your Sylven purchase.)
 While the small-batch operation originally launched with animal leather, the company has since shifted to fully producing all their shoe styles with apple leather, a vegan and lower-impact material made from organic food waste in Italy.
 “I'm such a huge fan of apple leather,” Dworkin explains.
 As a designer that has always prioritized sustainability, I love that I finally found a vegan leather option that isn't fully plastic that actually looks and feels like the real deal.”

 The designer’s switch to non-plastic vegan leather is a small compromise embedded within a complex environmental issue.
 Although unprocessed animal hides are biodegradable, the pre-manufacturing tanning and dyeing treatment of the material requires a menu of hazardous chemicals that heavily pollute water systems.
 While advances in “vegan” leather substitutes have helped to curb the use of the genuine stuff, these materials frequently employ plastic-based materials such as PVC and polyurethane — making it counterproductive as an eco-friendly alternative to real leather.